Massimo-Piccone/Massimo-Piccone/Python3/RosterScript/RosterScript Documentation.md

 ### Notes:
 - If your roster lists flights into the next month, it will be processed as if it were in your current month.
 - This script only creates events for the current month, anything outside of that needs to be manually moved.
+- Be sure to map all necessary airport codes before use, I will update this to my own needs and you should do the same.

 ## Summary
 I used Python to effectively read a monthly roster PDF file and turn it into an iCalendar file with time-zone support.
 The code has built-in redundancy such as normalizing all information, and it also includes confirmation and troubleshooting snippets to help identify potential issues.
 As final touches, I included preparation and recovery events to help plan a more structured life for my friend.

 # What's next?
 I still have a few ideas that I want to include but it gets exponentially more complicated and tedious so I'm leaving it here for now.

 - Scraping and formatting (or simply listing) bus times.
 I want it to specify the bus that she needs to catch to get her to the airport before her report time.
+- I would also look into making this more acceptable through some sort of GUI application, or website.
+For now, a quick tutorial will be all.

 You can find the complete script [here.](rosterScript.py) <br> I will keep this project up-to-date with my own progress.
 Feel free to use and change this project to fit your needs.